Cell Phone Ticket | Distracted Driving

 Peculiarities of Handheld Device Ticket Ontario Early Resolution

 Early resolution meetings – these are meetings with a provincial prosecutor.
-They’re designed mainly to urge the driver to plead guilty with the help of reducing the charge or demerit points.
-But still, the driver will have a conviction and fine for their offence.
+They’re designed mainly to urge the driver to plead guilty and reduce the charge or demerit points.
+However, the driver will still have a conviction and fine for their offence.

 This means that if you plead guilty and get your charge reduced, it’ll affect your insurance rates because any resolution still goes on your driving record.